TomDeneire/pictor/README.md

 ## Wild plan and call to action

 Finally, some daydreaming.
 I made the discovery tool for a sample of the manifests I have collected, but what I would really like to do is push the limits and see how many manifests I can process and still host the index on a static webpage.
-Currently, for ca. 30,000 manifests, the JSON files are only slightly above 10 MB, so this could definitely be scaled up.
+Currently, for ca. 30,000 manifests, the JSON files are only slightly above 10 MB in total, so this could definitely be scaled up.

 So if you or your instution want to participate in this experiment, or simply deposit your IIIF manifests in the central repository, please get in touch with me.